Reap’s Mission

 Why so much activity?

-The suburban to rural landscape is quickly changing along the East I-70 Corridor.
+The suburban to rural landscape is changing along the East I-70 Corridor.
 Want evidence?

-GO TO REAP’s “NEWS AND INTEL” link.
-Looking for opportunity, something will catch your eye.
+GO TO REAP’s “NEWS AND INTEL” Something will catch your eye.

-REAP, a 501c6, is a recognized economic development engine in both Arapahoe and Adams County.
+REAP, a 501c6, is an economic development engine in both Arapahoe and Adams County.

 Public and private members also recognize its value.
 What value to members?